-This recipe relies on the eggs to form the filling.
-The egg and milk and cream mixture sets up as a custard.
-The casserole cuts neatly into squares or wedges for serving.
+This au gratin potato recipe relies on the eggs to form the filling.
+The egg, milk, and cream mixture sets up like a custard.
+The au gratin potato casserole cuts neatly into squares or wedges for serving.

 It is important that you use starchy, Russet-type potatoes.
 This can be made without the cheese for scalloped potatoes.

-This is a basic recipe.
-Other ingredients may be added as desired though this is a good dish in its basic form.
-You may add any of the following ingredients:
+Consider these easy au gratin potatoes a basic recipe.
+Other ingredients may be added as desired, though this is a good dish in its basic form.
+You may consider adding any of the following ingredients:

 - 2 cloves garlic, minced